 That’s it from the CloudFront end, and we’re now moving to the defining CNAME entries for your fancy brandable custom CDN subdomains from your CPanel.

-- Name: This is just name of your Custom CDN .
-For instance, my custom CDN domain is cdn.blogosense.com, so I’ll enter just the “cdn” in my name field.
+- Name: This is just the name of your Custom CDN.
+For instance, my custom CDN domain is cdn.blogosense.com, so I’ll enter just the “CDN” in my name field.

 For example: cdn.blogosense.com, cdn1.blogosense.com, cdn2.blogosense.com, cdn3.blogosense.com.
 Make sure the CNAME values for each CNAME record will be the same.